 North Korea and Kim Jong Un: Meet the known key players in the regime

-President Trump canceled a planned summit with North Korean leader Kim Jong Un -- but it's not over yet.
+President Trump is expected to meet with North Korean leader Kim Jong Un in June during a historic summit.

-Trump has said the historic June meeting could still take place as a U.S. delegation traveled to North Korea.

-"Meetings are currently taking place concerning the Summit, and more, [Kim Yong Chol], the Vice Chairman of North Korea, heading now to New York," Trump said in a tweet.
+Trump initially canceled the historic June 12 meeting but announced just 11 days before the Singapore event is scheduled to take place that it's back on.
+Officials between the two nations have engaged in discussions since Trump called off the meeting in May, and a high-level North Korean official visited the White House just before Trump reinstated the summit.

 The U.S. and North Korea do not have formal diplomatic relations.
 The two nations remain in a state of war because the 1950-53 Korean War ended with an armistice and not a peace treaty.